Clearly, the biggest fear for the majority of readers is that an affair could happen again.

 It is so difficult to understand the mind of the cheater so we tend to perceive that an affair happens without much thought or realization of the possible consequences.
 The affair happens quickly and before they know it they are in way over their heads.
 Aware of this realization, it is difficult not to have the reservations that were mentioned in our survey.

-You can read a zillion articles on line about affair prevention and most will tell you pretty much the same thing – that you have to have marital boundaries, communicate well, be honest, have fun together, etc. All of those are certainly important and necessary for preventing an affair, but until the cheater really looks within and determines why the hell he did what he did, none of that other stuff is going to do much good.
+You can read a zillion articles on line about affair prevention and relapse and most will tell you pretty much the same thing – that you have to set and enforce marital boundaries, communicate well, be honest, have fun together, etc. All of those are certainly important and necessary for preventing an affair, but until the cheater really looks within and determines why the hell he/she did what he/she did, none of that other stuff is going to do much good.
 It’s like building a house on sand.
 The foundation is not stable enough.
 It’s too soft.

 Eventually, the fear that an affair could happen again will subside and ultimately disappear.